Tractable Probabilistic Models for Investment Planning: Methodology

-The third layer integrates the trained SPN into a mixed-integer linear programming (MILP) framework to perform risk-aware capacity, generation, and storage planning.
-Notice that in the chance constraint \eqref{eq:cc_redef}, one could consider the probability of ``inadequacy'', i.e., the event where the demand exceeds generation by more than some tolerance $\varepsilon$.
-The positive part of demand with the generation subtracted is sometimes also known as the (instantaneous) shortfall.
-The optimization seeks a configuration $x$ minimizing total investment and operational cost while ensuring that the probability of inadequacy remains below a predefined threshold, throughout the planning horizon.
-For practical purposes, in our methodology, we will reduce the objective to only the investment component:
+The third layer integrates the trained SPN into an MILP setup.
+The chance constraint enforces ``adequacy'', i.e., the event that demand is met up to a specified tolerance.
+Let $\Delta(x,\xi)$ denote the instantaneous shortfall under decision $x$ and realization $\xi$, and let $\tau \ge 0$ be a prescribed shortfall tolerance.
+The optimization seeks a configuration $x$ that minimizes total investment and operational costs while ensuring that the adequacy probability remains at $1-\varepsilon$.
+For simplicity, we restrict the objective to investment cost only, although SPN also enables the evaluation of expectations:

-The SPN evaluates the probability term directly, whose log-space formulation can be encoded as a set of linear and mixed-integer constraints, as detailed in Section \ref{ssec:cc_expansion}.
-This encoding allows the optimizer to compute feasible and near-optimal solutions using standard MILP solvers without resorting to Monte Carlo sampling.
-By coupling tractable probabilistic inference with deterministic optimization, this layer enables the selection of system designs that minimize cost while guaranteeing shortfall probabilities within acceptable limits.
+The SPN evaluates the probability term directly via its encoding as linear and mixed--integer constraints, as described in \autoref{ssec:cc_expansion}.
+This formulation enables standard MILP solvers to compute feasible and near--optimal solutions without Monte Carlo sampling.
+By combining tractable probabilistic inference with deterministic optimization, the framework selects cost--efficient designs that satisfy adequacy constraints.